 Memorial University of Newfoundland: Archival Treasures

-Since November 1993 Bert Riggs, the centre's chief archivist, has been writing articles for The MUN Gazette, the university's newspaper.
-Known as "Memorial's Archival Treasures," the articles introduce the various collections in the archives to the reader.
-But Riggs does more than just describe the collection: he explores aspects of the social, cultural and political life of Newfoundland and Labrador throughout the 19th and 20th centuries for the most part, and offers rich insights that are normally beyond the reach of most Canadians.
-His articles are particularly rewarding in giving the reader a glimpse into the lives of some of Newfoundland and Labrador's most influential, colourful and endearing individuals of the last 200 years.
+From November 1993 to December 1999 Bert Riggs, the centre's chief archivist, wrote a series of articles for The MUN Gazette, the university's newspaper.
+Known as "Memorial's Archival Treasures," the articles introduced the various collections in the archives to the reader.
+But Riggs did more than just describe the collection: he explored aspects of the social, cultural and political life of Newfoundland and Labrador throughout the 19th and 20th centuries for the most part, and offered rich insights that are normally beyond the reach of most Canadians.
+His articles were particularly rewarding in giving the reader a glimpse into the lives of some of Newfoundland and Labrador's most influential, colourful and endearing individuals of the last 200 years.

 The Newfoundland and Labrador Heritage Web Site has digitized all 61 articles that appeared in the Gazette between November 1993 and December 1999.
 The Table of Contents provides a complete listing.

 Bert Riggs was chief archivist for Archives and Special Collections from 1989 until his retirement in 2015.
 From 1980 to 1983 he was a researcher/writer with the Encyclopedia of Newfoundland and Labrador and the managing editor of its second volume.
 Actively involved in the archival community, he was president of the Association of Newfoundland and Labrador Archivists, and the Newfoundland and Labrador Council of Archives.
 A past member of the Association of Canadian Archivists, he continues to serve on the National Archival Appraisal Board of Canada.